 “Under contract” and “Just sold” cards remind those homeowners that there really are buyers interested in their neighborhood.

-Even better for you: So few agents use them that when you do, your name just might become a household word.
+Even better for you: So few agents use just listed/under contract/just sold cards that when you do, your name just might become a household word.

 Both the “under contract” and “just closed” letters reinforce the idea that the first listing generated interest in the neighborhood.
 Then they go on to say that there were interested buyers who “lost out” on that home, but would still like to relocate to the neighborhood.